Aiven-Open/klaw/coral/README.md

 ## Installation and usage

-ℹ️ Coral uses `pnpm` as a package manager.
+ℹ️ Coral uses `pnpm run` as a package manager.
 Read in their official documentation [how to install](https://pnpm.io/installation) it.

 - navigate to this directory
 - run `pnpm install`